*See Pete's popular Beginner's Guide ebook here.*

 If you have access to a lake or wide and slow-flowing river, rc floatplanes and seaplanes can give you a more challenging and very rewarding radio control flying experience.

-There aren't a huge number of Ready To Fly floatplanes widely available at the current time, but there are several options available.
-Notably, HobbyZone's ever-popular Super Cub can be fitted with a pair of floats, available from the same manufacturer.
+There aren't a huge number of Ready To Fly floatplanes widely available at the current time, but there are RTF options available.

-The floats, pictured right, are made from tough and lightweight foam, with pre-bent wire struts that slot straight into the landing gear slots on the underside of the fuselage.
+Such floats, called pontoon floats, are made from lightweight foam, typically with pre-bent wire struts that slot straight into the landing gear slots on the underside of the fuselage.

 The primary difference between rc floatplanes (& seaplanes) and land planes comes in the amount of drag they encounter.